 Aenaon Villas – Location

 - Area: Absolutely gorgeous location, among the very best views on the island, though it is fairly remote.
 The hotel is in a very quiet area, just north of Imerovigli village, a 7-minute drive to the beginning of the village with its restaurants and attractions, and about 17 minutes’ drive to world-famous Oia.

 - How to Get There: The hotel sits on the side of the caldera just off the main road connecting Fira and Oia, making it easy to get to whether by bus, taxi, or driving yourself.
 There are always buses at the ferry port for every ferry arrival, as well as buses departing hourly from the airport (both buses will stop in Fira from where you’ll get a different bus to Imerovigli – the entire trip from port or airport to Imerovigli will take at least an hour).
 There is an unofficial bus stop near the hotel, in front of San Antonio hotel; let the bus driver know ahead of time that you will be getting off there.
 Arriving by car is the easiest way to get here, though.
 Taxis are also available from the port or airport, though there are only about 25 taxis serving the whole island, so there is often a wait; schedule ahead to avoid this – or rent a car.
 A taxi from the airport to Aenaon Villas will cost roughly €25.
 A taxi from the ferry port to Aeneon Villas will cost roughly €30.
-For those driving themselves, Aeneon Villas offers free valet parking (a major perk).
+For those driving themselves, Aeneon Villas offers free parking onsite.